-Concept Note for the Centre for Basic Research October 2018 Monthly Expert Seminar on Critical Civic Education Issues in Uganda
+Concept Note for the Centre for Basic Research 2018-2019 Monthly Expert Seminars on Critical Civic Education Issues in Uganda

 Centre for Basic Research (CBR) has received funding from the Democratic Governance Facility (DGF) to implement a project titled: ‘Strengthening Evidence-based Democratic Governance Agenda Setting and Engagement by Civil Society in Uganda’, to be implemented from 1 June 2018 to 31 December 2020.
 The primary focus of the planned project is knowledge production, management, and dissemination.
 This will be achieved through a three-pronged strategy.

 The first strategy is undertaking research on pertinent civic education thematic areas, analysis of primary and secondary data generated and appropriately packaging and disseminating the findings of the various researches, via different kinds of publications, media events and activities tailored to inform democratic governance agendas and interventions by DGF Implementing Partners (IPs) and other civil society actors engaged in civic education aimed at enhancing citizen engagements with government as their primary undertaking.

 The second strategy is establishing an elaborate documentation of published and unpublished literature on the broad agenda of civic education that is relevant to the promotion of democratic governance around the intervention areas of DGF’s civic education partners, for use as reference materials during current and future studies and researches on emerging civic education dynamics on the basis of which lessons can be learnt and best practices inferred.